patrickf2000/lila/docs/internals.md

-## Lila Internals
+## Ida Internals

-This is meant to give a quick overview of how Lila works internally.
+This is meant to give a quick overview of how Ida works internally.
 Part of the purpose of this project is to have a simple compiler and make it easy to port and hack on.
 Even if you have a minimal compiler background, it should be easy to understand.

 ### The Parser